hauensteina/katago-server/README.md

 end available at `https://github.com/hauensteina/katago-gui.git`.

 Heroku runs Ubuntu, and therefore our katago_eigen binary should just work as is.
-You also need to be on Ubuntu to follow the steps given below.
+You also need to be on Ubuntu yourself to follow the steps given below.
 If you aren't, get yourself a virtual Ubuntu like so:

 https://brb.nci.nih.gov/seqtools/installUbuntu.html